-- Select one course from each of the flexible core categories AND one additional course from any flexible core category. - Note: Students can select only two courses from any one discipline. - Students are advised to select one Urban Study course to complete college requirement. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.
+- Note: Students can select only two courses from any one discipline. - Students are advised to select one Urban Study course to complete • college requirement. - To complete the degree requirements from the Flexible Core, students are advised to select courses from the recommended course selections listed in the program handbook.